 Free Open Access - No Processing Fees

 Meta-Psychology is a completely free Open Access journal.
 There is no fee for publishing, and the articles are available free online.
+The journal is owned by Meta-Psychology’s editorial board and published by Linnaeus University Press.
+The editorial board has full control over the content and the editorial process, whereas Linnaeus University press is responsible for the platform based on Open Journal System (OJS) software, and other publishing issues such as DOI and ISSN.
 The editorial work is divided between the editors, Linnaeus University Press, and the authors.
 Meta-Psychology only provides minimal copy-editing and authors are thus required to format their articles before they are published online.
 There is no printed version of the journal.
 A permanent archive of the journal outside the publisher’s website is instead secured through the Open Science Framework.

 Open Peer Review